Integrity and

 inherently are and that you can experience more thoroughly.

-inherently are and a source of confidence in
+good that you inherently are and a source of hope

 personal happiness is the subject of the word happiness when the word is used

-in this text except when the word refers specifically to other people’s
+in this text except when the word refers clearly to another person’s happiness.

 Happiness and unhappiness feel or appear in the ways that they're experienced

-There's no shared awareness or common knowledge of anyone's feelings or
+There's no shared awareness or common knowledge of anyone's feelings by

 natural and wholesome experiences are most often accompanied by happiness and